dbankier/dotfiles/README.md

 ## Install

  * clone the repo so the contents end up in `~/dotfiles`
- * install the submodules: `cd ~/dotfiles && git submodule update --init`
- * run the install script: `chmod +x install.sh && ./install.sh`
+ * run the install script: `cd dotfiles && chmod +x install.sh && ./install.sh`

 ## Other bits